-PEF will propose and/or support legislation making it illegal for any State agency to require, or even ask a PEF member, or any State job applicant, for access to their social media account(s).
-PEF shall also propose or support legislation to prohibit the consideration of any job applicant's social media profiles and/or account information for purposes of employment, promotional opportunities, or disciplinary action.
+PEF shall propose or support legislation to prohibit the consideration of any job applicant's social media profiles and/or account information for purposes of employment, promotional opportunities, or disciplinary action.

 PEF believes that every member has a right to privacy to the maximum extent permitted by law.
 To support this belief, PEF will develop and/or support legislation requiring any and all DNA samples, fingerprints, computer records and/or metadata associated with that data collected, shared and/or stored by the state or any state-related entity as part of any employment background check to be permanently destroyed in all state systems upon separation from state service, and to require the permanent destruction of such information with any other entity with which the state has shared such data.